PRISM: Video Dataset Condensation with Progressive Refinement and Insertion for Sparse Motion: Method

-All intermediate frames between these key frames are populated by linear temporal interpolation to construct a full sequence of length \( T \).
-Given two adjacent key frames \( s_{c,k_i} \) and \( s_{c,k_{i+1}} \), the interpolated frame at time \( t \) is computed as:
+This sparse representation assumes that simple or low-velocity motion can be effectively approximated through linear interpolation between key-frames~\citep{two_frame1, two_frame2}.
+To reconstruct the full sequence $S_c^j$, all intermediate frames at indices $t\notin\{k_1,\dots,k_n\}$ are populated via linear interpolation.
+Given two adjacent key-frames $s_{c,k_i}$ and $s_{c, k_{i+1}}$, the interpolated frame at index t is computed as:

-Throughout the training, only the frames in \( S_c^j \) are treated as trainable parameters, while interpolated frames are held fixed.
+where $ \alpha_t = \frac{k_{i+1} - t}{k_{i+1} - k_i}$ and $ k_i < t < k_{i+1}$.
+Throughout the optimization process, only the frames designated within the key-frame set $\mathcal{K}_c^j$ serve as trainable parameters, while the remaining frames in $S_c^j$ are updated indirectly through the interpolation mechanism.
+This parameterization enables a holistic spatiotemporal coupling by optimizing the entire sequence within a unified framework.